Institute of Liberal Politics: Objectives

+Activities

+In October 2022, the Institute of Liberal Politics implemented the "Combating hate speech for the sake of pluralism and tolerant democratic society" project with the assistance of the Embassy of the Netherlands in Armenia.

 On 21 January 2023, the ILP in collaboration with the Embassy of the Netherlands in Armenia organized a conference on combating hate speech, promoting political pluralism, and developing a more tolerant and democratic society.
 Representatives from the European Party of Armenia, Republic Party, Civil Contract, the Human Rights Defender of Armenia, and Union of Informed Citizens were invited to participate.